 I was sitting in a group of people during a meeting for a community event just last week.
 The discussion turned from our agenda to a new building being erected in the area and its proposed use.
 Our small town is renovating the sheriff’s office, and the new building will house a portion of the offices in the old building until the remodel is complete.
 The new building will then be turned over to the city for use in our Parks and Recreation department.
 However, until the renovations are complete, the new building will house, among other things, the office for juvenile probation and the Community Youth Development program, which runs our Boys and Girls Club of America.

 These two offices will be located directly across the hall from one another.

-The conversation quickly degenerated into expressions of disappointment in the oversight, or lack thereof, for the placement of these two offices – one so clearly making an effort to guide our young people towards community contribution, and the other so clearly working to keep the unsavory from our midst.
+The conversation quickly degenerated into expressions of disappointment in the oversight for the placement of these two offices – one so clearly making an effort to guide our young people towards community contribution, and the other so clearly working to keep the unsavory from our midst.
 Or at least that was the mindset.
 Then a generous voice chimed in.